-Young people, especially those who are sexually active, need a variety of services, including contraception, HIV counseling and testing, testing and treatment for other sexually transmitted infections (STIs), pre- and postnatal care, and post-abortion care.
+Young people, especially those who are sexually active, need a variety of services, including contraception, HIV counseling and testing, testing and treatment for other sexually transmitted infections (STIs), pre- and postnatal care, gender-based violence (GBV) screening, and post-abortion care.
 Health facilities serving youth may offer one primary service, have separate units providing different types of services, or rely on a referral system.
-As a result, many young people who are at risk of both pregnancy and STIs/HIV may receive only one service while related sexual health needs are not addressed.
+As a result, many young people who are at risk of pregnancy, STIs/HIV or GBV may receive only one service while related reproductive health needs are not addressed.
 Much the same is true for the integration of other types of programming that combines areas such as livelihoods with reproductive health care or intimate partner violence.

 Research shows that integrated services for youth are feasible in diverse settings and there is a strong need for various services in a single setting.
 While programs are beginning to offer integrated services for youth using various approaches, more research is needed to determine cost-efficient and effective service delivery models.
 Below are resources that may provide guidance.